apitable/apitable/README.md

-## Development & Contributing

-### Installation
+## Installation

+Make sure you have `docker` & `curl` installed locally.

-If you computer has installed Docker Machine, run this:
+If you computer has installed Docker Machine, open your terminal and run this:

 ```
 curl https://apitable.github.io/install.sh | bash -c
 ```

+Then open [https://localhost:80](https://localhost:80) in your browser to visit it.

 ## 🧑‍💻 Contributing